openebs-archive/openebs-docs/docs/readonlyvolumes.md

 ## How to recover from ReadOnly state ?

 Ensure that all your replica pods are running on the same node where they were scheduled initially .
-Once you verified, you can do the recovery steps.
+Once verified, you can perform the recovery steps.
 More details on the recovery steps are provided [here](https://docs.openebs.io/docs/next/tsgpvs.html#workaround-recovery).

-If you are not pinned the replica volume to the k8s node where it got scheduled initially, then replicas could get scheduled onto a node where the data doesn't exist.
-In this case, you can do backup and recover data using the steps mentioned [here](https://github.com/kmova/bootstrap/tree/master/gke-openebs/jiva-recovery).
+If you have not pinned the replica volume to the k8s node where it was scheduled initially, the replicas could get scheduled onto a node where the data does not exist.
+In this case, you can backup and recover data using the steps mentioned [here](https://github.com/kmova/bootstrap/tree/master/gke-openebs/jiva-recovery).

 ## Fixes in 0.6 release related to ReadOnly volumes